SidoPillai/blockchain/README.md

 3. walletpassphrasechange: Change the wallet passphrase.

 **Key Terms** <br>
-**Wallet:** Software that stores private keys that give access to a bitcoin balance
+**- Wallet:** Software that stores private keys that give access to a bitcoin balance

+#### 5. Mempool Commands
+1. getmempoolinfo: Returns details on the active state of the transaction memory pool.
+2. getrawmempool: Returns all transaction details in the memory pool.
+3. getmempoolentry: Returns mempool data for a given transaction.

+**Key Terms** <br>
+**- Mempool:** Waiting place for all unconfirmed transactions before they are added to the blockchain.